 The PR of The Church

-This feels more like another effort to correct a main pet-peeve of the current church president Russell M Nelson.
-His latest focus includes new church domain names, logo and re-emphasis on using the full name of the church.
+This feels more like another effort to correct a main pet peeve of the current church president Russell M Nelson.
+His latest focus includes new church domain names, logos and a re-emphasis on using the full name of the church.
 He does have a history of these efforts, as Nelson pleaded even in 1990, that when referring to the church we should “reverently consider the feelings of the Heavenly Parent who bestowed that name”.
 As if when we referred to the church as the “Mormon church” we were hurting God’s feelings?
-He had a whole talk focused on this in General Conference.
+He had a whole talk focused on this at General Conference.
 More recently, in 2018, he made headlines when he said using the term Mormon is a “major victory for Satan” and “if we allow nicknames to be used or adopt or even sponsor those nicknames ourselves, [the Savior] is offended”!

 Nelson states that the effort is not a “name change”, “rebranding”, “cosmetic”, “a whim” and last but not least, it is “not inconsequential”.

 Let’s not forget that the church itself led the charge just a few years earlier to “own” the Mormon “nickname” by promoting it in 2010 for the next few years into 2013 and beyond!
 The church plastered cities the world over with billboards directing people to mormon.org.
 They targeted large cities like New York and London among others.
 Russell M Nelson must not have been consulted, or his objections must have been vetoed by the leadership of the day.
 But we must not apply presentism, as his revelations today must trump the revelations of earlier times, even if those days are in our collective & recent memory.
 How fickle our God is to flip a 180-degree turn in just a few years’ time.
 Note to self, this 180 flip was in 5 years, but there are others that are shorter… (November policy of 2015 to the reversal in April 2019, that’s only 3.5 years)